MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  The client steps into the DoLogin() function that sends a \ref Message (label M1 in figure) to the server holding the username string and the client compression level in the status field.
- User is authorised at the server side using authorize() plugin routine and the answer collected by AcceptConnection is sent back to the client by a new Message structure filled only by status field.
+ User is authorised at the server side using authorize() plugin routine, and the answer collected by AcceptConnection is sent back to the client by a new Message structure only filled in the status field.
- Here the status has a special formatting that carry the actual authorization result in the first bit and the server value of accepted connection compression in the higher four bits.
+ Here the status has a special formatting that carries the actual authorization result in the first bit and the server value of accepted connection compression in the higher four bits.

  \note Please note that at the time of writing tha actual compression of the established connection is always the level requested by client clipped inside an interval of [0, 32].
-So ot is the client that is actually responsible to decide which is the compression level of the channel.
+So the client is the only responsible in deciding how the compression level of the channel will be set.

  ### 2) Open a tree

- When the connection has been established and all structures valorized with proper settings the listen() routine enters a loop that asks socket new incoming messages.
- Whe a new message arrives the funcion DoMessage handles it.
+ As the connection has been established, and all structures valorized with proper settings, the listen() routine enters a loop that asks the socket for new incoming messages.
+When a new message arrives the funcion DoMessage() handles it.
- The message that it expects to receive are of two kinds: TDI expressions to be evaluated and special coded io commands identified by MDS_IO_xxxx macros inside the code.
-The former is the method of almost all thin client transaction, the latter is a set of tools that are used within the distributed client access and will be presented later.
+ The messages attended by the server are of two kinds: TDI expressions that have to be evaluated, and special io commands identified by MDS_IO_xxxx macros inside the code.
+The former is the method of almost all thin client transactions, the latter is a set of tools that are used within the distributed client access and will be presented later.